Ecomuseum: Development

 In 1985, the entire issue of Museum International Quarterly, the UNESCO periodical, was devoted to the ecomuseum concept.
-Titled “Images of the Ecomuseum,” the journal opened with Georges Henri Rivière’s article, “Evolutive definition of the ecomuseum,” followed by Hugues de Varine’s editorial, “The word Ecomuseum and beyond."
+Titled Images of the Ecomuseum, the journal opened with Rivière’s article, 'Evolutive definition of the ecomuseum', followed by de Varine’s editorial, 'The word Ecomuseum and beyond'.

-Hugues de Varine compared museums and ecomuseums in the following equations:
+De Varine compared museums and ecomuseums in the following equations:

 Museum = building + collections + visitors and Ecomuseums = territory + heritage + community.